devplayer0/fyp/report.md

 ## Hardware

-ARM processors are pervasive in mobile devices and increasingly so in microcontrollers, displacing 8 bit products.
+ARM processors are pervasive in mobile devices and increasingly so in microcontrollers, displacing 8-bit products.
 Newer designs in the Cortex-M series feature increasingly complex cores with more features than the older ARM7 and ARM9.

 STMicroelectronics produce a series of microcontrollers (and accompanying low-cost development boards) making use of Cortex-M cores called "STM32".
-The STM32F4xx series is based upon a Cortex-M4, which in turn is effectively a Cortex-M3 with floating point and DSP instructions [@cortex_m4].
-These cores implement the ARMv7-M architecture, which use only the Thumb-1 and Thumb-2 instruction sets [@armv7m].
+The STM32F4xx series is based upon a Cortex-M4, which in turn is effectively a Cortex-M3 with floating point and DSP (Digital Signal Processor) instructions [@cortex_m4].
+These cores implement the ARMv7-M architecture, which use only the Thumb-1 and Thumb-2 instruction sets, and not the older ARM set used my processors like the ARM7 [@armv7m].

 ![STM32F4 Discovery board used in this project\label{fig:stm32f4_discovery}](img/stm32f4_discovery.jpg)